<< Yesterday | This Day in Dodgers History |

 1955 |

-The Dodgers win their 10th consecutive game from the start of the season when they beat the Phillies, 14-4.
-The Ebbets Field's victory establishes a major league record that lasts until 1981, when the A's chalk up 11 straight wins, beginning on Opening Day.
+The Dodgers win their 10th consecutive game from the start of the season, beating the Phillies, 14-4.
+The Ebbets Field's victory establishes a major league record that will last until 1981 when the A's chalk up 11 straight wins, beginning on Opening Day.

 ![]() ![]() |